AdyGCode/SaaS-FED-Notes/session-02/S01-PHP-Basics-I.md

 | To the power of | **     | Exponent   | 2 ** 3   |

 ### Priority

-Normal Maths priorities apply
+Normal Maths priorities apply:

-Brackets,
+- Brackets,
-Power/Roots,
+- Power/Roots,
-Multiple/Divide,
+- Multiple/Divide,
-Add/Subtract
+- Add/Subtract

-Brackets
+Brackets...
-Round brackets
+- Round brackets
-Aka Parentheses
+- Aka Parentheses
-Used to prioritised the calculations
+- Used to prioritised the calculations

 ---